Gaoyuru717/Livestock-Waste-logistics-Network/README.md

 These enable scalable SQL-based queries for weekly monitoring and decision-making.

+---

-##Insights & Explanations
+## Insights & Explanations

 Key insights derived from the data include:

-Certain products (e.g., P2, P4) contribute a disproportionately high volume of waste.
+- Certain products (e.g., `P2`, `P4`) contribute a disproportionately high volume of waste.
-Specific nodes act as high-intensity contributors to total waste volume.
+- Specific nodes act as high-intensity contributors to total waste volume.
-There are significant variances in weekly waste output between different nodes.
+- There are significant variances in weekly waste output between different nodes.

 These insights inform where intervention (logistics, policy) may be most needed.

+---

+## Recommendations

+**Policy Targeting**: Focus regulatory efforts on top waste-generating nodes.
+**Logistics Optimization**: Develop optimized transportation routes for high-volume products.
+**Waste Reuse**: Explore converting certain waste products into renewable energy or fertilizer.

+---

 ## Conclusion

-Despite the absence of product names, valuable insights were extracted using encoded fields.
-The project identified key product types and locations that require logistical attention and proposed actionable strategies to optimize waste management.
+This project illustrates how data science tools can be used to support sustainable agricultural practices.
+By combining Hive for scalable data processing and Python for cleaning and visualization, we gain deeper insight into livestock waste trends, enabling informed environmental decision-making.

+---

 ## Author